Our mission is to refurbish old Nova Scotian schooners while engaging our youth and communities in their restorations, heritage and in sail training.

 We need your help to get this project started, and to save Elsie from becoming a pile of kindling.
 Please donate what you can, and get in touch if you want to be involved.

-The Schooner Rescue Project is an initiative started by members of the Nova Scotia Schooner Association.
 Our initiative has grown to involve many young wooden boat enthusiasts in Nova Scotia who want to see a bright future for the province’s schooners.

 We have a growing need to protect our schooner fleet as our current owners age out.
 Too many of our schooners have been abandoned, broken up, exported elsewhere, or lay siting in sheds for years at a time.